helixscript/INSPIIRED2/README.md

 ### Sample-data file
 A tab delimited file defining sample replicate barcode and linker sequences is required to demultiplex sequencing runs.
+This file is a required parameter for the demultiplex module.
 An example file is provided with the software [`sampleData.tsv`](sampleData.tsv).

 | Column | Description |
 |---|---|